ryanleslie1997/ryanleslie1997/README.md

 - 👋 Hi, I’m @ryanleslie1997
 - 👀 I’m interested in technology, web development, gaming, movies and music.
-- 🌱 I’m currently teaching myself on the odin project to become a full stack web developer
-- 📫 How to reach me: Twitter @InTheLittleSap
+- 📫 How to reach me: X @InTheLittleSap.

 <!---
 ryanleslie1997/ryanleslie1997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.